 Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit Part III to the equivalent of no more than 100 pages, using the following standards:

-• A "page" is $8.5" \times 11$ ", on one side only, with 1" margins at the top, bottom, and both sides.
+You must limit Part III to no more than 60 pages, using the following standards: • A "page" is 8.5'' x 11'', on one side only, with 1'' margins at the top, bottom, and both sides.